ALMAGAL VII. Cataloging Hierarchical Mass Structure from Cores to Clumps across the Galactic Disk: Discussion

 \subsection{Hierarchical Structure and Clump Evolution}

 In Section \ref{subsec:clump_class}, we examined various clump evolutionary indicators, such as dust temperature, surface density, and MMC mass, and compared their distributions for our different morphological sub-samples (Empty, Isolated, Simple, and Rich).
 In general, we find that clumps exhibiting an increased level of hierarchical complexity have distributions shifted towards higher dust temperatures, surface densities and MMC masses.
 The KS-tests performed in Section \ref{subsec:ks_tests} confirm that our morphological sub-samples have distinct distributions in most of the properties surveyed, with significant ($p<0.05$) evidence they do not draw from the same underlying distribution.
-The Rich sub-sample of ALMAGAL targets, which show the most structural hierarchy, have an \textit{L/M} ratio distribution that heavily skews towards higher L/M, with a median value of 20.7 L$_{\odot}$/M$_{\odot}$.
+ALMAGAL targets from the Rich sub-sample show the most structural hierarchy and have an \textit{L/M} ratio distribution that heavily skews towards higher L/M, with a median value of 20.7 L$_{\odot}$/M$_{\odot}$.
 We consider clumps with \textit{L/M} $> 10$ L$_{\odot}$/M$_{\odot}$ to be at a later stage of evolution, undergoing active star formation with the possible presence of H{\sc ii} regions \citep{2025_Cesaroni}.

 Additionally, as seen in Figure \ref{fig:clump_prop}, the median MMC masses, dust temperatures and deconvolved surface densities for each clump increases as regions exhibit more morphological complexity.
 This may be due to the increasing fragmentation of the clump as it evolves \citep{Coletta_2025}.
-Additionally, the amount of material being funneled down to the size scales that we can observe in the ALMAGAL observations should be higher for more evolved regions, and may contribute to the increased richness of structure that we see towards those targets.
+Additionally, the amount of material that has been funneled down to the $\sim$1000s au scales that we can observe in ALMAGAL should be higher for more evolved regions as they have had more time to accrete material from the intra-clump gas reservoir, which may contribute to the increased richness of structure that we see towards those targets.